Customers for Life

 About First Class Accounts Fremantle

-As 2016 Franchisee of the Year, Chelsea and her team at First Class Accounts Fremantle provide an exceptional customer service experience as they perform a range of expert bookkeeping services for Small to Medium Sized Businesses.
+As 2016 Franchisee of the Year, Chelsea and her team at First Class Accounts Fremantle provide an exceptional customer service experience.
+They perform a range of expert bookkeeping services for Small to Medium Sized Businesses.

 Like many not-for-profit organisations, Leisure Networks has been challenged by the introduction of the National Disability Insurance Scheme (NDIS).
 To manage the new funding model it has, as an organisation, looked and reflected within to set some key strategic goals.
 Some of these naturally involved the finance department: from the tools used to improve their customers’ experience to those they needed to stay on track and remain sustainable.